 Hobo Signs - Code of the Road?

-Hobo signs are symbols that hoboes used to provide direction for others of their kind.
+Hobo signs are symbols that hoboes used to provide direction for others on the road.
 The next hobo to pass by would see the sign and know that they could find a meal at this home, or to watch out for the dishonest man who lives here.
 But, were these signs ever really used on the road?
 With the amount of attention they've gotten over the years, you would think that they must be real, but we are not so sure.
 Here you'll find a concise look at hobo signs.
 It certainly does not include every reference, or set of signs, but it is a thorough summary.

 "The jail here is sanitary and prisoners are well fed."
 The mark inked on wood is NOT a real hobo sign.
 We found this sign inside of a railroad depot in an area that the public would not be allowed, and thus no hobo would ever have seen the mark.
 It was among many other marks left in shipping crate ink on the walls of the freight room by railroad workers.
 This mark is from the 1910s, but it is a worker having fun, practicing the signs he likely read about in the 1911 book Hobo-Camp-Fire-Tales, discussed later in this post.
 Below are other signs on the same wall.